-The Pittsburgh region is facing unprecedented economic, health and human services challenges in the global public health pandemic brought on by the COVID-19 virus.
-In response, local philanthropies have partnered to create the Emergency Action Fund, which will award operating grants on a rolling basis to emergency service providers and nonprofit organizations serving on the front lines of recovery.
-Read the latest news release.
+The Pittsburgh region faced an unprecedented economic, health and human services challenges in the global public health pandemic brought on by the COVID-19 virus.
+In response, on March 16, 2020, local philanthropies partnered to create the Emergency Action Fund, which awarded operating grants on a rolling basis to emergency service providers and nonprofit organizations serving on the front lines of recovery.

 - Senior citizens services;

 - Food provision during the emergency;